-- 1 (a) No less than a 1 metre side yard setback shall be provided on one side of the site. - (b) Where a garage suite is attached to one other garden or garage suite on an adjacent site, the minimum side yard setback is 0 metres on the side yard with the attached common wall. - 2 The minimum rear yard setback may be reduced to 1.2 metres on sites with a rear lane. - 3 The maximum building height can be increased to 6.2 metres to the mean height level between eaves and ridge on buildings with a gable, hip or gambrel roof. - 4 (Repealed) - 5 The maximum building height can be increased to 6.5 metres to the mean height level between eaves and ridge on buildings with a gable, hip or gambrel roof.
+- 1 A side yard setback of not less than 1 metre shall be provided on one side of the site; - Where a garage suite is attached to one other garden or garage suite on an adjacent site, the minimum side yard setback is 0 metres on the side yard with the attached common wall. - The minimum rear yard setback may be reduced to 1.2 metres on sites with a rear lane. - The maximum building height can be increased to 6.5 metres to the mean height level between eaves and ridge on buildings with a gable, hip or gambrel roof.

-Further information on Zoning Bylaw regulations for garden and garage suites is available in the Zoning Bylaw No. 8770.
+Further information on Zoning Bylaw regulations for garden and garage suites is available in Zoning Bylaw No. 9990.